michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 as demoted, and beginning in the next slot, their blocks are handled pessimistically.
 Details about the demotion are recorded in the DB.
-3. __Collateral__ — To disincentize builders from submitting invalid blocks, collateral must be posted to ensure a proposer who misses a slot as the result of a bad block is refunded.
-This collateral is controlled by the relay operators, but will only be used to issue a refund if a builder doesn't handle the refund directly.
+3. __Collateral__ — To disincentize builders from submitting invalid blocks, collateral must be posted to ensure a proposer who misses a slot or isn't fully paid is refunded.
+This collateral is controlled by the relay operators, but will only be used to issue a refund if a builder doesn't handle the refund directly within 24 hours of the demotion.
 4. __Builder IDs__ — To enable builders to share collateral across many pubkeys, we allow builder IDs to uniquely identify the collateral associated with each key.
-However, a demotion results in all pubkeys that share a builder id to be demoted simultaneously.
+However, a demotion results in all pubkeys that share a builder ID being demoted simultaneously.

 ### Optimistic blocks
 Two factors determine if a given block is processed optimistically: